joseprl89/joseprl89.github.io/portfolio/cicd.md

 * Writing *Fastlane* actions wrapping the initial Ruby scripts we had.
 * Writing a *Fastfile* to cover all the different kind of jobs we have in all the projects.
 * Designing the configuration YAML file.
 * Documenting it all.
-If it is not documented, it doesn't exist.
+If it is not documented, it does not exist.
 * Creation of sample project using this new approach.

 With this, other projects would import as a submodule the Fastlane repository and